 But you must act now!
 The Senate can consider this important procedural vote at any time.
 Anti-hunting forces are aggressively trying to block the Senate from even considering the Sportsmen’s Act.
 So act now, call your U.S. Senators at 202-224-3121 and urge them to vote YES on this important step in getting the bipartisan Sportsmen’s Act the vote it deserves after the election.

 Sportsmen’s Priorities in the Sportsmen’s Act:

-- The Hunting, Fishing and Recreational Shooting Protection Act — Specifically excludes ammunition and fishing tackle from the Toxic Substances Control Act, preventing unnecessary regulations that could devastate hunting, shooting, conservation funding and the firearm and ammunition industries.
+- The Hunting, Fishing, and Recreational Shooting Protection Act — Specifically excludes ammunition and fishing tackle from the Toxic Substances Control Act, preventing unnecessary regulations that could devastate hunting, shooting, conservation funding, and the firearm and ammunition industries.

-- Making Public Lands Public — Requires that the 1.5 percent of annual Land and Water Conservation Fund funding is made available to secure public access to federal public land for hunting, fishing, and other recreational purposes.
+- Making Public Lands Public — Requires that 1.5 percent of annual Land and Water Conservation Fund funding is made available to secure public access to federal public land for hunting, fishing, and other recreational purposes.

 - Target Practice and Marksmanship Training Support Act — Makes Pittman-Robertson funds available to states for a longer period of time for the creation and maintenance of shooting ranges.
 The bill encourages federal land agencies to cooperate with state and local authorities to maintain shooting ranges and limits liability for these agencies.

-Call the U.S. Capitol Switchboard at 202-224-3121 to urge your senators vote YES in procedural support of the actual vote later this fall on the Sportsmen’s Act.
+Call the U.S. Capitol Switchboard at 202-224-3121 to urge your senators to vote YES in procedural support of the actual vote later this fall on the Sportsmen’s Act.